websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 ## Content Page Experiences and A/B Testing

 When you [create an A/B Test](../../optimizing-sites/ab-testing/creating-ab-tests.md) in Liferay DXP, you choose an Experience for the test.
-This Experience can be the Default one, or any other you have created.
+This Experience can be the Default one or any other you have created.

 To avoid changes in the Experience that can interfere with the A/B Test results, you cannot edit an Experience that is part of a running A/B Test.
 In this situation, the Experience shows a locker icon (![locker](../../../images/icon-lock.png)) next to its name.